lmorchard/blog.decafbad.com/_posts/2005-12-02-tab-sidebar-update-and-more-userchromecss-hacking.markdown

         opacity: 1 !important;
     }

 Unfortunately, that last bit with the opacity doesn't work.
 I want to disable the dimming of unselected tabs, so that all tab previews are 100% opaque at all times and not just when selected.
-See, I don't need the current tab to be fully clearâ€”it's what I'm looking at right now.
+See, I don't need the current tab to be fully clear—it's what I'm looking at right now.
 I need all the other tab previews to be as clear as possible.

 [ts]: http://users.blueprintit.co.uk/~dave/web/firefox/tabsidebar/index.html